OpenFAST/KiteFAST/glue-codes/kitefast/documentation/KiteMBDynPreprocessor/user_guide/USER_GUIDE.rst

 The ``tolerance`` is the threshold for convergence in the iterative residual and ``max_iterations`` is the number of iterations to complete before aborting the simulation if the tolerance is not reached.
-An additional option is available for whereby specifying "N, at most" avoids the residual check and completes N number of iterations.
+For the ``tolerance``, an additional option is available for whereby specifying "N, at most" avoids the residual check and completes N number of iterations (this can help catch diverging solutions).
 If the final residual is less than the first residual, the time marching continues.

+For onshore models, no more than 10 iterations are typically required (higher complexity models may require more iterations).
+Tip: watch the ``kitemain.out`` file (using ``tail -f`` at the command line) to see if the residual and iteration count are stable, then adjust ``timestep`` and ``max_iterations`` as necessary.

-TODO: describe ``derivatives``, ``linear_solver``
+TODO: describe ``derivatives``

+Several options are available for the ``linear_solver``.
+The ``naive`` solver works well for most models.
+The ``klu`` solver also works fairly well.
+Other solver options have not been fully explored.

 .. code-block:: yaml